MaverickCavazos/About-Me/README.md

 <h3>Im Maverick Cavazos!<h3>

-I recently just completed a _full-stack developer bootcamp at the University of Texas at Austin_, with a focus on Javascript, Javascript frameworks/libraries, and other supporting languages!
+I am currently part of the instructional staff for 2u and their full-stack web-developer boot camp.
+I also recently completed a _full-stack developer bootcamp at the University of Texas at Austin_, with a focus on Javascript, Javascript frameworks/libraries, and other supporting languages!
 Previously I graduated from the University of Texas at San Antonio with a bachelors in Psychology, so I hope to leverage the knowledge I gained to understand and help create a more user friendly experince!

 Checkout My Milestone Projects!